cimnemadrid/SOLDIER/README.md

 4. **Run the Application:**
    - Open RStudio on your machine.
-   - Navigate to the cloned `soldier` directory.
+   - Navigate to the cloned `soldier` directory and open `ui.R` file.
    - Press the "Run App" button within RStudio.
    - The first time you run the application, it will install the necessary packages, which may take some time.

 5. **Access the Application:**
    The application will open in your default web browser window, and you can start using SOLDIER.

-If you encounter any issues during the installation process, refer to the project's documentation or seek support from the community.
+If you encounter any issues during the installation process, refer to the project's [documentation](https://github.com/cimnemadrid/SOLDIER/tree/main/manual) or seek support from the community.

 ## License